Engelberg/instaparse/docs/ExperimentalFeatures.md

 	month = #'[Mm]arch'

 Let me know what you think of the auto-whitespace feature.
+Is it sufficiently simple and useful to belong in the instaparse library?